VGandhi27/FoodWebApp/README.md

 - It also provide good authentication so that the legitimate user can use this app
 - Backend using Mongodb

-At present, only the frontend and Backend of the website has been developed, which consists of the landing page,sign-in and sign-up and cart and product description page.
+At present, only the frontend and Backend of the website has been developed, which consists of the landing page,sign-in and sign-up and profile and cart and product description page.

 ## <p id="features_for_future">Features to implement in future:</p>
 - Recommendation System using UnSupervised Learning